gruppe-adler/ga_divoMeter/README.md

 This mod is based on Divier Stats from trin scourge.

+- Coding: Salbei
-Visuals: Nomisum
+- 2D: Nomisum
+- 3D: Salbei

-Spezial thanks to Gruppe Adler for helping me create this mod.
+Spezial thanks go to Gruppe Adler for helping me create this mod.